sofieappel/DTSC-5501-G2-Group9/README.md

   * Indented
   * Numbered
 * Returns depth of node given node title
-* Returns height of the tree (maximum depth
+* Returns height of the tree (maximum depth)
+* Deletes node given its path.
+* Prints summary of book.
+* Searches for key word given input.

 **Insights:**
 This project demonstrates a practical use of the general tree structure.
 To be able to print the TOC in order, preorder traversal was the best method.
 Upon reflection, we believe we could improve the insert tests by creating a dictionary that would assign the sub-chapters to their chapter rather than the indexing method that was used.